illustration of engines on a path with a checkered flag at the end, on a red labyrinth-style background

 Balanced speed for grid stability

-Medium-speed engines respond quickly to changing demand and renewable fluctuations, helping maintain stable and reliable grid operation.
+Medium-speed engines respond quickly to changing demand and fluctuations in renewables, helping maintain stable and reliable grid operation.

 Key benefits